mattrobball/lean-autograding/README.md

 ## Autograder configuration

 The [autograder action](https://github.com/education/autograding)
-which is configured using `.github/classroom/autograding.json`.
+is configured using `.github/classroom/autograding.json`.
+This controls the tests.

 The fields are
 - `name`: a name you give to each test to run, e.g. Exercise 5